mfrailis/DAS/INSTALL.md

     make db-all

-To test if everything if properly set, the test program should run without throw any exceptions
+To test if everything if properly set, the unit tests should run without any error

-    ./build/test
+    ./unit_tests

-##### make targets #####
+#### make targets ####
-Install the header files and the library in CMAKE_INSTALL_PREFIX directory, if provided on configuration time, in /usr/local otherwise.
+Install the header files and the library in __CMAKE_INSTALL_PREFIX__ directory, if provided on configuration time, in /usr/local otherwise.
 Note that you may need root privileges.

     make install